- Principles of Community for the Department of Chemical & Biomolecular Engineering

 - We will review and act on the policy and practice for graduate application fee waivers so that economic pressure to apply can be avoided.

-- We reaffirm that up to 3 students and faculty that wish to attend each major URM STEM conference (e.g., SACNAS, NSBE, NOBCChE, SWE, etc.) can do so on departmental funding.
+- We reaffirm that up to 2 CBE students and faculty that wish to attend a major URM STEM conference (e.g., SACNAS, NSBE, NOBCChE, SWE, etc.) can do so on departmental funding by applying here.
+We can commit to up to 10 total student and faculty per year to attend these conferences.

 Chemical and Biomolecular Engineering believes that a diverse student body, faculty and staff are critical to our mission of educating leaders, creating knowledge, and serving society.
 The college’s faculty and staff are deeply involved in the programs listed here — which support first-generation students, underrepresented minorities, women, transfer students, veterans and others — and the department provides significant support (both in terms of financial support and in terms of participation) for ongoing and expanded opportunities.
 These and other campus programs help our students develop academically, professionally and as leaders.